-Receivables represent amounts committed by donors and grantors that have not been received as of the date of the statement of financial position.
+Receivables represent amounts committed by donors and grantors that have not been received as of the date of the statements of financial position.
 Receivables are stated at their original amount, less an estimate for doubtful receivables based on an annual review of outstanding amounts.
 Receivables are written off when deemed uncollectible.
 Recoveries of receivables previously written off are recorded as revenue when received.
-At June 30, 2023, management expects the amounts in receivables to be fully collected, and no provision for doubtful receivables was needed.
-Approximately 74% of the Organization's outstanding accounts receivable balance was due from two grants as of June 30, 2023.
+At June 30, 2024 and 2023, management expected the amounts in receivables to be fully collected, and no provision for doubtful receivables was needed.
+Approximately 52% and 74% of the Organization's outstanding accounts receivable balance was due from two grants as of June 30, 2024 and 2023, respectively.